CS3398-Miranda-Cosgroves/GetRichTwitch/README.txt

 Eric Ross: "I plan on finishing my research for the Spotify API, at which point I will start the code relating to the Spotify API."

+Cody Jandt: "I will be working on getting !givepts more functionality, such as storing points gained and a timer that only will allow users to call !givepts only once every 10-15 minutes."

 -Michael Griffith
 -Cody Jandt
 -Eric Ross